Cell reprogramming strategies for Stem cell research & cell sourcing

 - Step 4 – Cell characterization & analysis

-Cell reprogramming and iPS cells require rigorous and robust cell culture conditions (eg. Oxygen levels) and in particular, use of validated reliable reagents to attain these conditions: KMOSL ORF cDNAs, mature RNAs, bioactive small molecules, active proteins, feeder layers (like the ones developed by GlobalStem), media, stabilized growth factors (StemBeads), primary antibodies for cell characterization (5 – 13)…
+Cell reprogramming and iPS cells require rigorous and robust cell culture conditions (eg. Oxygen levels) and in particular, use of validated reliable reagents to attain these conditions: KMOSL ORF cDNAs, mature RNAs, bioactive small molecules, active proteins, media, stabilized growth factors (StemBeads), primary antibodies for cell characterization (5 – 13)…

 For therapeutical perspectives, there is a strong need to improve cell reprogramming efficiency but also safety by limiting the risks linked to genome integrity (ex. use onf C-MYC and KFL4 oncogenes), alterations of intracellular pathways (ex. p53) that might lead to cancer phenotypes and apoptosis… In addition, conventional reprogramming viral procedures are long (several weeks) and relatively unefficient (<0.001%).